An efficient and memory free algorithm for subdiffusion equation using incremental singular value decomposition: Numerical experiments

+{ For the first example, we compare the numerical solutions produced by the direct method and the incremental SVD method at the final time $T=1$, reporting both the $L^2$-difference and the CPU times. }Let $\Omega = (0,1)\times (0,1)$, we consider the equation \eqref{Fractional_PDEs} with

-We use the linear finite element for the spatial discretization with different time steps $\Delta t$, here $h$ is the mesh size (max diameter of the triangles in the mesh).
-For the incremental SVD, we take \texttt{tol} $= 10^{-12}$ in \Cref{fpdeandisvd}.
+We use the linear finite element for the spatial discretization with different time steps $\tau$ for all three experiments below. $h$ is the mesh size (max diameter of the triangles in the mesh).
+For the incremental SVD, we take \texttt{tol1}=\texttt{tol2}=\texttt{tol3} = $10^{-12}$ in \Cref{fpdeandisvd}.
 For solving linear systems, we apply the Matlab built-in solver backslash ($\backslash$).
-We report the wall time (seconds) \footnote{All the code for all examples in the paper has been created by the authors using Matlab R2020b and has been run on a laptop with MacBook Pro, 2.3 Ghz8-Core Intel Core i9 with 64GB 2667 Mhz DDR4.
-We use the Matlab built-in function \texttt{tic}-\texttt{toc} to denote the real simulation time.} of \Cref{fractionalPDEs} and \Cref{fpdeandisvd} in \Cref{table_0}.
-We also compute the $L^2$-norm error between the solutions of \Cref{fractionalPDEs} and \Cref{fpdeandisvd} at the final time $T=1$, we see that the error is close to the machine error.
+We report the CPU time (seconds) \footnote{All the code for all examples in the paper has been created by the authors using Matlab R2025a and has been run on a MacBook Pro, M4 chip, 16 GB memory.
+We use the Matlab built-in function \texttt{tic}-\texttt{toc} to denote the real simulation time.} of \Cref{fractionalPDEs} and \Cref{fpdeandisvd} in \Cref{table_0,table_00}.
+We also compute the $L^2$-norm error between the solutions of \Cref{fractionalPDEs} and \Cref{fpdeandisvd} at the final time $T=1$, we see that the error is close to machine precision.
 Furthermore, \Cref{fpdeandisvd} is more efficient than \Cref{fractionalPDEs}.
-In \Cref{table_1}, we see that the standard solver has an issue to save the data.
-However, our new \Cref{fpdeandisvd} avoids storing the huge data.

-\end{example}

-\begin{example} In this example, we use the incremental SVD algorithm to study the time fractional diffusion-wave equation:
+\subsection{Example 2}